isovector/certainty-by-construction/src/book/Chapter1-Agda.lagda.md

 As you have already seen, one common binding you'll need is that for function arrows, `→`.
 This is typed in the obvious way, [`->`](AgdaMode), but can also be written in fewer keystrokes as [`to`](AgdaMode).
-Typesetting aficionados might be delighted that this is mnemonic that LaTeX uses to inset the arrow symbol.
+Typesetting aficionados might be delighted that this is the mnemonic that LaTeX uses to inset the arrow symbol.
 If you're familiar with LaTeX, many bindings you know from there will also work in
 Agda: